greg-raven/Uncommon-Sense/_posts/2022-05-16-freedom-of-the-press.md

 ---
-title: 'Freedom of the press'
+title: "Freedom of the press"
 layout: post
 categories:
 - speech